 FOR FIVE YEARS from the date of sale, the magnetron of this appliance is warranted against defects in material or workmanship.
-A new magnetron will be supplied for a defective one free of charge.
 Safety regulations require that the magnetron be installed by Sears.
-After the first year from the sale date you are responsible for the labor cost of magnetron installation.
+If the magnetron is defective within the first year, a new one will be supplied and installed at no charge.
+If the magnetron is defective after the first year, a new one will be supplied but not installed at no charge.
+You are responsible for the labor cost of magnetron installation after the first year from the date of sale.